Transparent heart icon with white outline and + sign.

 15 min. / 2016

 This is an important film, showing how euthanasia has been executed in Belgium, where it has been legal since 2002.
 But the documentary is fundamentally flawed in that it is an entirely secular presentation.
 What that means is that, as good as it is at pointing out problems, it can’t ever get at the root cause.
 And that root cause?
-Once a culture denies that our lives our not our own, but God’s, then life is going to be devalued.
+Once a culture denies that our lives are not our own, but God’s, then life is going to be devalued.
 If we are not made in the very Image of God, then why is every human being’s life precious?
 The world doesn’t have an answer to that question.
 And because they have no answer, any safeguards they erect have no real foundation – they aren’t dug into solid rock.
 Thus they won’t be able to hold us back from sliding ever further down the slippery slope.

 So this could make great discussion fodder for how avoiding mention of God is not simply cowardly, but ineffective.